Back to blog

 The challenge with pure self-study is that you can read the same 13 pages ten times and still hold a subtle misunderstanding that costs you marks.
 When the pass mark is 85%, those subtleties matter.
 You need something that tests your understanding, not just your memory.

-Lead agile teams with confidence
+Lead agile teams with confidence.

-Join the Waitlist
+Join the waitlist

 References